Result Representation and Formatting

 Let's highlight the main rules:

-- Normal text is output to the result as is, without changes
+- Regular text is output to the result as is, without changes

-- To output flat results, you need to output the variable containing the desired result with the prefix
+- To output simple results, it is necessary to output a variable containing the desired result with the

 $serp.format('$link $anchor\n$snippet\n\n')

-To use Template Toolkit, you need to insert the tags [% %], and enter the logic you want to execute inside the tags.
+To use the template engine, you need to insert [% %] tags and enter the logic you want to execute inside the tags.

-To output array elements, you must use the FOREACH construct:
+To output array elements, you need to use the FOREACH construction:

 [% FOREACH i IN p1.list;